open-mmlab/mmcv/docs/community/pr.md

 5. Discuss and review your code
 6. Merge your branch to the master branch

-&nbsp;
 ### Procedures in detail

 1. Get the most recent codebase
     + When you work on your first PR
-        - Fork the source OpenMMLab repository.
-Just click the **fork** button at the top right corner of Github page
+        - Fork the OpenMMLab repository: click the **fork** button at the top right corner of Github page
         ![avatar](../_static/community/1.png)

         - Clone forked repository to local